github-medfiltforensics/median-filtering-forensics/README.md

 2. A. Gupta and D. Singhal, “Global Median Filtering Forensic Method Based on Pearson Parameter Statistics”, IET Image Processing, vol. 13, no. 2, pp. 2045-2057, October 2019. doi: 10.1049/iet-ipr.2018.6074.

-3. A. Gupta and D. Singhal, “A Simplistic Global Median Filtering Forensics Based on Frequency Domain Analysis of Image Residuals”, ACM Transactions on Multimedia Computing, Communications and Applications, vol. 15, no. 3, pp. 71:1-71:23, August 2019.
+3. A. Gupta and D. Singhal, “A Simplistic Global Median Filtering Forensics Based on Frequency Domain Analysis of Image Residuals”, ACM transactions on Multimedia Computing, Communications and Applications (TOMM), vol. 15, no. 3, pp. 71:1-71:23, August 2019.